-including how many clothes to bring and how to plan a trip, including how many clothes to bring and how to mix and match so we don't need as many clothes for our trip.
-Girls would take the basic skirts, pants and tops that co- or-dinate easily so they can mix and match.
+including how many clothes to bring and how to mix and match so we don't need as many clothes for our trip.

+Girls would take the basic skirts, pants and tops that co-ordinate easily so they can mix and match.
 The boys would take shirts that co-ordinate easily with different pants and sweaters.

 Packing a suitcase was demonstrated by our assistant leader Shelley Teskey.
 We also learned how to tip and when to tip on a trip.

 When staying with a friend for a weekend some nice gift ideas would be houseplants, flowers, candy or a good book.